Data Management Systems

 - CKAN is the open source data management system we created in 2007 and that we continue to develop and maintain.
 The main information on CKAN is at https://ckan.org/.
 Here we have some specific notes on how we develop and deploy CKAN as well as our thoughts on the next generation of CKAN (v3).

-- DataHub – DataHub represents our vision for a next generation of CKAN and powers DataHub.io.
+- DataHub is our version of a next generation of CKAN that powers DataHub.io.
 DataHub and CKAN v3 share many of the same core components.
 We are actively working on a DataHub v2 and an outline can be found here https://github.com/datopian/datahub-next

-You can use a DMS to build many kinds of specific applications:
+You can use a DMS to build many kinds of specific solutions

 - Data Portals are gateways to data.
 That gateway can be big or small, open or restricted.
 For example, data.gov is open to everyone, whilst an enterprise “intra” data portal is restricted to its personnel.